louismrose/VersionControlLecture/README.md

 Installing Git
 --------------

+If you're on Linux or Mac, then you're all set (jump to section Configuration).

+If you're on Windows, most probably you will have Git installed.
+Click start and write Git-Bash.

+* If Git-Bash is installed you will see it in the results.
+Click the Git-Bash Terminal and you're ready to start (jump to section Configuration).

-If you're on Linux or Mac, then you're all set.
-If you're on Windows, then you'll have to install Git Bash.
-Luckily, this can be installed locally on your student account.
-The link for download is at the [Official Git Website.](http://git-scm.com/downloads)
+* If not, then you need to install it.
+The link for download is at the [Official Git Website.](http://git-scm.com/downloads).
 Pick the Windows Operating system, download and follow the instalation instructions.
+However, due to the admin restrictions on these machines you may not be able to install it in your student folder.
+If this is the case for you, please let me know and I will ask support to figure this out for you so you can use it later on.
+Butunfortunately for this practical you need to switch to Linux to use Git.

 Configuration
 -----------------